20 Fun New Year’s Resolutions for Seniors

 Friendships can have greater effects on our health and well-being than can our relationships with our families.

 You can fulfill several fun New Year’s resolutions right at home at Medford Leas.
-The heart of the Medford campus is nestled on 168 acres of the beautiful Barton Arboretum and Nature Preserve, which is a perfect place to go for nature walks and identify your favorite plants and animals.
+The heart of the Medford campus is located near numerous area attractions on 250 acres of the beautiful Barton Arboretum and Nature Preserve, which is a perfect place to go for nature walks and identify your favorite plants and animals.
 The Medford Leas Resident Association directs more than 90 activities, events, committees, and interest groups.
 Residents frequently plan outings to attend concerts, go sightseeing or birding, and volunteer.
-Other activities at Medford Leas include balance training, Tai Chi, yoga, and water aerobics.
+Other fitness activities at Medford Leas include balance training, Tai Chi, yoga, and water aerobics.